 1. How to become a DJ: What kind of DJ?

 The term «disc jockey» means slightly different things contextually.
 An event DJ might take on the role of a master of ceremonies for weddings, Bar-Mitzvahs, and birthdays.
 Club DJs typically play and mix some tunes in the background.
 Radio DJs entertain listeners over the airwaves with words and careful song selection and transitions.
-Turntablists will be the main the focus here.
+Turntablists will be the main focus here.
 These performers are typically the main event of a big, exciting show, like any other live musician or band.
 While all the DJ roles revolve around matching music to moods and controlling the atmosphere of a room, the details of each vary widely.
 Keep this in mind before going further, since different types of DJs require different skills, gear, and networks.

 2. Get the right gear

 By now, this one should be obvious.
 Proper audio equipment alone won’t make you a great DJ, but it certainly won’t hurt.
 The gear DJs used in the 60s and 70s differs quite a bit from the current standard.
 While some purists and Luddites still hold onto their old turntables and mixers, most modern DJs implement other tools.
 Most modern DJ controllers pay homage to the design of the original turntables, but the technology behind them differs significantly.
 Your first DJ turntable should be one that best suits you and your style.